 The currency in Greece is the Euro.
-Campers may bring American Dollars to be exchanged once they arrive at camp.
+Campers should bring money for souvenirs and any snacks they wish to purchase on travel days.
+Ionian Village offers campers the opportunity to exchange American Dollars to Euros once they arrive at camp.
 Campers may use an ATM card to make withdrawals on trips; however, ATMs will not be available on every travel day (small villages, monasteries etc).
-If campers bring travelers’ checks, please note that Ionian Village will not be able to provide a Dollar to Euro exchange and that many merchants are hesitant to accept travelers’ checks.
+If campers bring travelers’ checks, Ionian Village will not be able to provide a Dollar to Euro exchange and that many merchants are hesitant to accept travelers’ checks.
 Ionian Village provides opportunities at the camp to exchange Dollars to Euros for cash only.

 Do I need to know Greek?

 No, you do not need to speak Greek to participate!
 Of course, you will be exposed to the language and culture of Greece and be given the opportunity to learn.

 Will my camper’s special diet needs be able to be accommodated?

 What is the bathroom situation like at camp?